mario-i-caicedo-ai/Physics_is_Fun/README.md

 * Github has some issues opening pdf files, if they do not open just download them.

-1 [Math is so much fun](docs/M_is_Fun.pdf) These are notes on precalculus, they provide most of the tools neded for algebra based physics
+1 [Math is so much fun](docs/M_is_Fun.pdf) Notes on precalculus, they provide most of the tools neded for algebra based physics

 2 [Particle Mechanics](docs/Algebra_Based_Newtonian_MECHANICS.pdf) Algebra based newtonian mechanics, i.e. kinematics, Newton's laws and simple applications